d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

   - ___UNPUBLISHED___kepw8ihb_clayHamVsY3FJOTrgMAekr0QFSRFKSiS
 ---

-Authoring an Angular CLI Schematic offers us a way to add, scaffold and update app related modules and files.
-However, there are some common things such as updating your `package.json` file, adding or removing an Angular module or updating component imports we will probably integrate in our schematics.
+Angular CLI Schematics offer us a way to add, scaffold and update app-related files and modules.
+However, there are some common things we will probably want integrate in our schematics: updating your `package.json` file, adding or removing an Angular module or updating component imports.

-Currently, the way of authoring an Angular Schematic is documented at [angular.io](https://angular.io/guide/schematics-authoring).
+Currently, the way of authoring an Angular Schematic is documented in the [documentation](https://angular.io/guide/schematics-authoring).
-But there is one big thing missing in the documentation: The way of integrating typical tasks.
+However, there is one big thing missing there: the way of integrating typical and repeating tasks.
-The Angular CLI itself uses the schematics for e.g. generating modules and components, adding imports or modifying the `package.json`.
+The Angular CLI itself uses schematics for e.g. generating modules and components, adding imports or modifying the `package.json`.
-Under the hood each of the schematics uses some very common utils that are not documented by now but still available for all developers.
+Under the hood each of the schematics uses some very common utils which are not yet documented by now but are available for all developers anyway.
-As I've seen some Angular CLI schematic projects where people trying to implement almost the same common util methods by their own as already implemented in the Angular CLI, I want to show you in this blog post some very typical helpers that you can use for you Angular CLI Schematic project to prevent any pitfalls.
+In the past, I've seen some Angular CLI schematics projects where people were trying to implement almost the same common util methods on their own.
+However, since some of these are already implemented in the Angular CLI, I want to show you some of those typical helpers that you can use for you Angular CLI Schematic project to prevent any pitfalls.

 <hr>